Follow up osteopathic treatment

 These are commonly treated conditions for which osteopaths may provide effective relief.

 Very few of us have good posture.
 So, this may be exacerbated by sitting at a desk for long periods.
-Unfortunately, a sedentary lifestyle is the most common cause of developing health problems.
+Unfortunately, a sedentary lifestyle is the most common cause of health problems.
 Those may include:

 PROBLEMS RELATED TO REPETITIVE ACTION - explained by GILLY ARBUCKLE B.OST